apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

-By default, if an error occurs when sending trace reports to Apollo servers, its message will be sent to the `error` method on the logger specified with the `logger` option to this plugin or to ApolloServer (or to `console.error` by default).
-Specify this function to process errors in a different way.
-(The difference between using this option and using a logger is that this option receives the actual `Error` object whereas `logger.error` only receives its message.)
+If you provide this function, the plugin calls it whenever it encounters an error while reporting metrics.
+The details of the error are passed to the function.

+By default, the plugin logs these errors to its specified `logger`. _Unlike_ the `logger`, this function receives the actual `Error` object instead of only an error message.

 </td>
 </tr>